- Our Work

-TAPP promotes advocacy toward the enactment of a PFG-supporting legislative agenda, leverages partnerships to support investments, conducts assessments, disseminates information on the progress of economic reforms and organizes an annual workshop.
+The project promotes advocacy toward the enactment of a PFG-supportive legislative agenda, leverages partnerships to support investments, conducts assessments, disseminates information on the progress of economic reforms and organizes an annual workshop.

 By increasing trade and investment while simultaneously improving the policy environment, The Arangkada Philippines Project is contributing to accelerated and sustained broad based economic growth.

-- Advocate for reforms in key economic growth sectors
+- Advocate implementation of key growth sectors and other reforms

-- Promote sectoral reforms in growth cities outside Manila, including USAID Cities Development Initiative cities of Batangas, Iloilo, and Cagayan de Oro
+- Promote sectoral reforms in growth cities outside Metro Manila, including USAID Cities Development Initiative cities

-- Prepare and circulate Business Reform Policy briefs
+- Prepare and circulate a series of Business Reform Policy briefs

 - Pursue enactment of business/economic legislative agenda